google/WebFundamentals/src/content/en/updates/posts/2015/12/security-panel.markdown

 ![The new Security Panel](/web/updates/images/2015/12/security-panel/security-panel.png)

 The Chrome Security team has been [hard at work](https://www.chromium.org/Home/chromium-security/marking-http-as-non-secure) to realize a future without HTTP, a future where you and your users can be reasonably sure that whatever data you’re sending to the web stays between you and the site you’re looking at.
-And to to make it even easier to jump ship and join the glorious HTTPS future, we’ve made Security a first-class citizen in the DevTools.
+And to to make it even easier to jump ship and join the glorious HTTPS future, we’ve made Security a first-class citizen in DevTools.

 The new Security panel introduced in Chrome 48 makes it a lot easier to see any issues you have with certificates and mixed content.
 You can head to it directly in DevTools or by clicking on the URL bar’s lock icon,  then the "Details" link.